For every sleep position, there’s a mattress to help you get a good night’s rest.

 Sleeping on your back is considered the healthiest sleep position because it lets your spine, head, and neck rest in a neutral position.
-By keeping your spine aligned, reduces tension headaches, relieves sinus buildup, and wards off acid reflux.
+As a result, sleeping on your back helps keep your spine aligned, reduces tension headaches, relieves sinus buildup, and wards off acid reflux.
 Plus, back sleepers enjoy less wrinkles, face creases, and irritated skin because they’re not shoving their face in a pillow.

 Back sleepers tend to be snorers, making them a challenge for their partners.
 In addition, sleeping on your back can also cause your tongue to block your breathing tube which can be dangerous for those suffering from sleep apnea.

 There are different variations of sleeping on your back.

 Soldier position: flat on your back with your arms by your side.

 Starfish position: flat on your back with your legs spread out and your arms bent up on the side of your head.

 If you opt to sleep on your back, the best mattress is medium-firm.
 A mattress that’s too soft can cause your hip area to sink causing your spine to fall out of alignment.
 Too hard a mattress will cause your hips and butt to get pushed up, which also puts your spine out of alignment.

 If you’re a back sleeper, these mattresses could be perfect for you:

 Sleep Position: On Your Side